 Character Lab is a trusted provider of school research services working to deepen understanding of student character strengths like grit, gratitude, curiosity, and self-control.
-We are on a mission to advance the science and practice of character development.
+We are on a mission to advance scientific insights that help kids thrive.

 We have developed our online Character Lab Research Network (Research Network) platform to seamlessly connect schools with character development researchers.
 Researchers create activities that they make available through Research Network, which come in various forms including but not limited to surveys, open-ended responses, short video clips, and gamified tasks.
 Schools that connect with those researchers make Research Network available to their students, who can then participate in those activities.